rackerlabs/support-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

 ### Rackspace internal lines

 For Rackspace to manage and monitor your environment properly, we must have some configurations in place on your Cisco firewall.
 These configurations contain sensitive Rackspace internal data, and the access-list rule that contains them has been hidden from your view in Firewall Manager v2.
-Because the hidden Rackspace line must remain at the top of your access-list to prevent
+Because the hidden Rackspace line must remain at the top of your access-list to prevent issues.
+Firewall Manager v2 does not allow you to place custom rules above this line.

 Following is an example of how the hidden line is indicated in the access-list: